icerpc/icerpc-docs/pages/slice/language-guide/fields.md

 }
 ```

-Here, a person may have a spouse (a "pointer" to another Person instance) or a "not set" value for its spouse field.
+Here, a person may have a spouse or a "not set" value for its spouse field.

 Leaving tagged fields aside, only a few field types can be marked optional with Slice1:
  - [classes][class-types] (like in the example above)